 Skip advert

 • Performance and 0-60mph time > Looks average on paper only due to the limits of front-drive traction.
 In the real world there’s plenty of performance

-• Ride and Handling > Set up with an unerring focus that shines brightest on roads of a smoother disposition
+• Ride and Handling > Set up with an unerring focus that shines brightest on smoother roads

 • MPG and running costs > If you’re able to get more than 30mpg out of a CTR you probably have a heart of stone

-In every test we have put the Type R into, the front-drive, six-speed-manual hatch has left its rivals wilting as it delivers another superlative performance, demonstrating that the highest level of driver engagement isn’t exclusive to the exotics and the specialists.
-It’s a hatchback that can carry a family every day for every scenario before instantly turning its hand to being a devastatingly rewarding car for trackdays or those drives where you simply want to get away from it all.
+In every test we have put the Type R into, the front-drive, six-speed-manual hatch has left its rivals behind, demonstrating that the highest level of driver engagement isn’t exclusive to the exotics and the specialists.
+It’s a hatchback that can carry a family for mundane tasks before instantly turning its hand to being a devastatingly rewarding car for trackdays, or those drives where you simply want to get away from it all.
+It's a sure-fire evo icon.

+Skip advert